potrepka/Artifact/README.md

 ## Data Processing

 Download [ImageMagick](https://imagemagick.org/).
-Please note that the commands below will take a very long time to complete for the full dataset.
+Please note that the commands below will take a very long time to complete for the full set of 123,403 images.

 Before processing, it is highly recommended to first resize and crop the entire set of images: